 Drop Arm Awnings

 This type of window awning is mostly found in crowded areas or houses near a high traffic area or neighborhood.
 Aside from providing heat and cold protection, drop arm awnings help ensure maximum privacy even when the windows are open.
-This is because the awning frame and fabric art at a ninety-degree angle over the window, leaving only the lower end.
+This is because of the awning frame and fabric art at a ninety-degree angle over the window, leaving only the lower end.
 The awning fabric, however, allows some light to pass through for room illumination but blocks clear line of sight for people on the other side.

 Portable awnings are usually large though can be dismounted for easy transport.
 This type of awning is mostly used over large windows next to an en-suite master bedroom, where the windows could be allowing too much light or the sun.
 The awning can, however, be moved based on the sun’s trajectory, thus providing optimal cover.